Mochokidae

 The Mochokidae are a family of catfishes (order Siluriformes) that are known as the squeakers or upside-down catfish (although not all species swim upside-down).
-Nine genera and about 200 species of mochokids ae described.
-All the mochokids are freshwater species originating from Africa.
+Nine genera and about 200 species of mochokids are described, all of which are freshwater species originating from Africa.

-They have three pairs of barbels, with the nasal barbels absent; sometimes, the mandibular barbels may be branched.
+Member of this family have three pairs of barbels, with the nasal barbels absent; sometimes, the mandibular barbels may be branched.
 The lips are modified into a suckermouth in Atopochilus, Chiloglanis, and Euchilichthys.
 The adipose fin is usually very long.
 The dorsal and pectoral fins have spines that are usually strong and with a locking mechanism.
 They range in size up to 72 cm standard length.
 This group contains many popular species among aquarists, such as Synodontis nigriventris, Synodontis angelicus, and Synodontis multipunctatus.